Danielle Casanova ferry Review and Specifications

 Review of Danielle Casanova ferry

-HSF Danielle Casanova ferry is a Ro-Pax passenger vessel (HSF=high-speed ferry) operated by the France-based company CORSICA LINEA.
+HSF Danielle Casanova ferry is a Ro-Pax passenger vessel (HSF=high-speed ferry) owned by SNCM Maritima Ferries and operated under charter by the France-based company CORSICA LINEA.
 The ship has a max capacity of 2400 passengers and 700 cars (or 90 cars plus 60 trucks/trailers).
 The vessel was launched in 2002 and currently operates on the France-Algeria ferry route Marseille-Algiers (crossing time 23 hours), on the France-Tunisia route Marseille-Tunis (La Goulette) (crossing time 22,5 hours), and on the France-Corsica route Marseille-Ajaccio (crossing time 12 hours).

 As cruise ferry, Danielle Casanova has 470 cabins (188 Inside and 268 Outside, accommodating up to 4 passengers).
 All staterooms are located on decks 5, 6, 7, 8 and 9 forward.
 All staterooms are air-conditioned, soundproof, with en-suite bathrooms (toilet/shower/washbasin, hairdryer), lower and upper bunk beds (wall-mounted), bedside table/cabinet with stool or chair, mirrored vanity (small writing table with chair or stool), phone, wall-mounted reading lamps, wardrobe.
 The ferry company provides bed linens, towels, and toiletries.